Around intense revision periods and exam times, it is inevitable that students will feel a certain degree of stress.

 Clutter and mess around the house can cause unnecessary stress on the brain.
 If your living areas are messy, this could be making your teenager even more anxious.
 It's worth keeping clutter tidied away into cupboards and drawers to keep mental distractions around exam times to a minimum.
 Here are other super awesome things you can do to your living space to make it that little more relaxing:

 For this guide, we collaborated with the NSPCC, who issued this advice for how parents can support their children during exam season:

-Have a chat with your child about how as a family you could make studying a little easier for them.
-It’s also important to encourage them to take regular breaks, eat snacks and to exercise!
+Have a chat with your child about how you could make studying a little easier for them.
+It’s also important to encourage them to take regular breaks, eat snacks, and to exercise!
 Taking some time to still do the things they enjoy will help them to focus better when they are revising.

 As well as providing practical support, emotional support during the build-up and exam period itself is really important.
 Let your child know you are there to listen to any worries or concerns they may have.
 Whilst you will want your child to do their absolute best, it’s also important to not place unnecessary pressure on them to gain a certain grade.

 Remind them that there is life beyond exam results and that if things don’t go exactly to plan, there will be lots of other opportunities to express themselves and succeed later on in life."